 A listing of campus and community events of interest to MTSU writers.

-- Poet's Corner with James C. Collins at the Scarritt Bennett Center in Nashville (Fondren Hall, 2nd floor).
-Thursday, April 27, 7-8 pm.
+Poet's Corner featuring Joseph Powell at the Scarritt Bennett Center, Fondren Hall, Nashville.
+Thursday, July 27, 7-8 pm.
 Free and open to the public.

-- Poet's Corner with Brenda Butka at the Scarritt Bennett Center in Nashville (Fondren Hall, 2nd floor).
-Thursday, May 25, 7-8 pm.
+- Poet's Corner featuring Barbara Russell at the Scarritt Bennett Center, Fondren Hall, Nashville.
+Thursday, November 16, 7-8 pm.
 Free and open to the public.

 To have your event added to this page, contact Dr. Claudia Barnett.

 The National Young Playwrights in Residence Program is designed to nurture the next generation of playwrights through professional mentorship, staged readings, and the sharing of their work through digital platforms.
 Six playwrights between the ages of 18 to 25 will be selected for a year-long mentorship with an established professional writer toward developing a new work.
 This will culminate in a staged reading of the young playwright’s work in August 2018 at The Echo Theater.
 The Echo’s goal of this program is to break down any geographic barriers preventing talented young playwrights from receiving the recognition, support, and guidance so critical in a writer’s early development.
 Deadline August 15.